-The stonework of the hotel is said to come from the ruins of nearby Fotheringhay castle, when the hotel was rebuilt in 1626.
+The stonework of the hotel is said to come from the ruins of nearby Fotheringhay castle when the hotel was rebuilt in 1626.
 Mary, Queen of Scots was executed at the castle in 1587 and it was this that caused her son and grandson to undertake a thorough demolition of the castle.

-The staircase at the Talbot hotel is thought to have come from Fotheringhay castle, along with the stonework.
+The staircase at the Talbot Hotel is thought to have come from Fotheringhay Castle, along with the stonework.
 It’s said that Mary walked to her execution down those stairs and she left her mark by gripping on the staircase to keep her balance.
 Her ring, in the shape of a crown, apparently left an indentation in the shape of a crown on the staircase.

 Mary’s ghost has apparently been seen on numerous occasions walking down the staircase.
 Furniture has also been moved around the hotel and a picture of Mary’s execution has been known to suddenly jump off the wall on which it hangs.
-A large amount of paranormal activity has also been felt in the room named after Mary, with one guest in particular feeling a clammy hand pushing them against the bed.
+A large amount of paranormal activity has also been felt in the room named after Mary, with one guest, in particular, feeling a clammy hand pushing them against the bed.

 The bare bones of the Talbot have been standing since 638AD, which is a mind-bogglingly long time.
 When Mary Queen of Scots’ son and grandson demolished nearby Fotheringhay castle after her execution, the stonework and the staircase were taken from the castle and used to rebuild the Talbot in 1626.
 The hotel now boasts a number of traditional period features including oak beams, open fires, leaded windows and beautiful white-grey stonework.

 The Talbot boasts 35 en-suite bedrooms, compromising of a mixture of standard and superior singles, doubles and twins, and three feature rooms.
-Each room is individually designed and decorated in a modern yet sympathetic style and all of the beds are dressed with quality Italian linen.
+Each room is individually designed and decorated in a modern yet sympathetic style and all of the beds are dressed in quality Italian linen.

-The restaurant at the hotel offers a full English breakfast in the morning along with a sophisticated menu served between 6pm and 9pm in the evening.
+The restaurant at the hotel offers a full English breakfast in the morning along with a sophisticated menu served between 6 pm and 9 pm in the evening.
 All food is cooked fresh to order and the menu follows a distinctly high-class style – starters include salmon three ways & chicken liver and fois gras pate.
-Main courses include rack of lamb and homemade pasta, and desserts include frangipane tart and ginger crème brulee.
+Main courses include rack of lamb and homemade pasta, and desserts include frangipane tart and ginger crème Brulee.
 An extensive bar menu is also available to go alongside some fine wines and ales.
 The Talbot makes a point of using produce from local suppliers and they have a deep-rooted belief in eating green – this green mentality also extends to their bedrooms.
 For every room they sell for a night, they will plant a tree – for more information on this, go to http://www.bulldoghotelgroup.co.uk/buy-a-tree/default.html.